 For example, if you frequently type the name Jonathan Smith from Bank of America, you might set up AutoCorrect to replace your shorthand typed phrase JSM with Jonathan Smith from Bank of America.
 To assign an abbreviation or sequence of characters to the fragment of text, follow these steps:

-3. In the AutoCorrect dialog box, in the AutoCorrect tab, check the option Replace text as you type, and then enter your custom entries:
+4. In the AutoCorrect dialog box, on the AutoCorrect tab, check the option Replace text as you type, and then enter your custom entries:

 The length of an AutoCorrect entry is limited only by the available memory.
 After entering or selecting an AutoCorrect entry, you must give it a unique name.
 Here are some guidelines for naming an AutoCorrect entry: